pascalgrimaud/generator-jhipster-docker/README.md

 ## 2 - Automated build at the [Docker Hub](https://hub.docker.com)

+### 2.1 - Description

+When using the option *Generate files for Automated build*, [Docker Hub](https://hub.docker.com) will build a Docker image everytime you commit to your repository.

-### 2.1 - Generate the files
+### 2.2 - Generate the files

 - Launch : `yo jhipster-docker`
-- Select the second option : `Generate files for Automated build at https://hub.docker.com/`
+- Select the option : `Generate files for Automated build at https://hub.docker.com/`
 - Answer all questions
     - Select the version of your database
     - Select the version of ElasticSearch
     - Put the URL of your Git repository
     - Put your Docker Hub username

-### 2.2 - Set your Docker Hub project
+### 2.3 - Set your Docker Hub project

 - Go to [https://hub.docker.com/r/username/](https://hub.docker.com/r/username/) (replace username by yours)
 - Menu Create: